-- Must be enrolled full-time (minimum 12 credit hours) pursuing a degree or certificate program
+- Be enrolled full-time (minimum 12 credit hours) pursuing a degree or certificate program.

 - Maintain a 3.5 GPA while at College of DuPage.

 - Meet with an assigned academic advisor prior to registering for classes each semester.

 - Presidential Scholars Award Recipients Only: Complete 20 hours of approved volunteer service during the first year of the scholarship.